-If you work in the Republic of Ireland your PRSI and National Insurance payments you may have paid in Northern Ireland from previous employments can be combined to help you qualify for a Northern Ireland State Pension.
+If you work in Ireland your PRSI and National Insurance payments you may have paid in Northern Ireland from previous employments can be combined to help you qualify for a Northern Ireland State Pension.

-You could potentially be entitled to a pension from both Northern Ireland and the Republic of Ireland depending on the length of time you are employed in the Republic of Ireland.
+You could potentially be entitled to a pension from both Northern Ireland and Ireland depending on the length of time you are employed in Ireland.
 EU directives state that cross border workers who have paid social insurance contributions in two or more member states may be entitled to a pension or partial pension from each country awarded on a pro rata basis.
 When you reach State Pension age this will be decided taking into account your country of residence.

 In relation to any benefits you are entitled too, under EU social security rules you would make any claim for benefits in your country of residence.
-You should therefore make a claim for jobseekers benefit in your local welfare office in the Republic of Ireland.
+You should therefore make a claim for jobseekers benefit in your local welfare office in Ireland.
 You must have paid sufficient social insurance contributions in order to quality.
 This can be national insurance, PRSI or a combination of both.
-If you do not qualify for jobseekers benefit you may qualify for a means tested jobseekers allowance from social welfare in the Republic of Ireland.
+If you do not qualify for jobseekers benefit you may qualify for a means tested jobseekers allowance from social welfare in Ireland.

-It should also be noted that as a resident of the Republic of Ireland claiming Jobseekers benefit you CAN take up part-time work in Northern Ireland and still receive reduced Jobseekers Benefit from the Republic of Ireland.
+It should also be noted that as a resident of Ireland claiming Jobseekers benefit you CAN take up part-time work in Northern Ireland and still receive reduced Jobseekers Benefit from Ireland.

 Your redundancy payment will be calculated and taxed under Irish rules based on SCSBcalculation which is based on length of service and average pay in previous three years or €200,000 lifetime limit.
 However as you are Northern Ireland resident it will also be taxed in the Northern Ireland with double taxation relief given in respect of any Irish tax paid.